Masoud-Ghasemian/Air_Pollution_forecastion_LSTM_Keras/README.md

 # Air_Pollution_Forecastion_LSTM_Keras
 In this repository, we use a deep LSTM algorithm using Keras to forecast air pollution in Beijing.
-This study is based on 2018 KDD CUP and the meteorological and air quality can be downloaded from KDD CUP of Fresh Air https://biendata.com/competition/kdd_2018/.
+This study is based on 2018 KDD CUP and the meteorological and air quality data can be downloaded from KDD CUP of Fresh Air https://biendata.com/competition/kdd_2018/.

 Four layers of Long Short-Term Memory (*LSTM*) layers are employed.
 Data are available at Air pollution forecasting using LSTM algorithm in Keras